Ambundu

-The Ambundu (also Mbundu or Kimbundu) (Mbundu: Ambundu or Akwambundu, singular: Mumbundu (distinct from the Ovimbundu) are a Bantu people who live on a high plateau in present-day Angola just north of the Kwanza River.
+The Ambundu, also Mbundu or Kimbundu (Mbundu: Ambundu or Akwambundu, singular: Mumbundu), distinct from the Ovimbundu), are a Bantu people who live on a high plateau in present-day Angola just north of the Kwanza River.
 The Ambundu speak Kimbundu, and most also speak the official language of the country, Portuguese.
 They are the second biggest ethnic group in the country and make up 25% of the total population of Angola.

 The Ambundu nowadays live in the region stretching to the East from Angola's capital city of Luanda (see map).
 They are predominant in the Bengo and Malanje provinces and in neighbouring parts of the Cuanza Norte and Cuanza Sul provinces.
 The head of the main Ambundu kingdom was called a Ngola, which is the origin of the name of the country Angola.

 Language

-The Mbundu speak the Kimbundu language, which has two dialects: Akwaluanda and Ambakista.
+The Mbundu speak the Kimbundu language, which has multiple dialects, normally relating to the region from which you are from.
+Two of the main dialects are: Akwaluanda and Ambakista.
 Spoken in Luanda in the west, Akwaluanda (also referred to as Ambundu) developed from interactions between Kimbundu speakers and other ethnic groups in the region.
 Spoken in Ambacca in the east, Ambakista developed from interactions between Kimbundu speakers and Portuguese traders.